Shangri-La: Possible sources for Hilton

 In an interview in 1936 for The New York Times, Hilton states that he used "Tibetan material" from the British Museum, particularly the travelogue of two French Catholic priests, Évariste Régis Huc and Joseph Gabet, to provide the Tibetan cultural and Buddhist spiritual inspiration for Shangri-La.
 Huc and Gabet travelled a round trip between Peking and Lhasa in 1844–1846 on a route more than 250 km north of Yunnan.
 Their famous travelogue, first published in French in 1850, went through many editions in many languages.
 A popular "condensed translation" was published in Britain in 1928.

+When asked what real-life place he had visited was most similar to the paradise of Shangri-La, Hilton said that the town of Weaverville, California came closest.

-Places named after Shangri-la
+Places and media named after Shangri-la

 In 1942, U.S. President Franklin Roosevelt named his holiday retreat Shangri-La, inspired by the mythical place; it was renamed as Camp David in 1953 by President Eisenhower.

 Shangri-La Stone Village is also a unique, free-to-visit roadside attraction in Prospect Hill, North Carolina, featuring a miniature village of 27 stone buildings, each about five feet tall.
 Created by retired tobacco farmer Henry Warren starting in 1968, the village includes structures like a school, church, and theater, built with local stone, concrete, and thousands of arrowheads.
-Visitors are welcome to explore the village at any time, and it's customary to leave a small toy or trinket to join the village's "inhabitants".
+Visitors are welcome to explore the village at any time, and it is customary to leave a small toy or trinket to join the village's "inhabitants".

-On 17 December 2001, the capital of Diqing Tibetan Autonomous Prefecture, Zhongdian County, was renamed Shangri-La (香格里拉 (Xiānggélǐlā)).
+On 17 December 2001, Zhongdian (Gyalthang), the capital of Diqing Tibetan Autonomous Prefecture, was renamed Shangri-La (香格里拉 (Xiānggélǐlā)).
 This renaming, along with the county's upgrade to a county-level city on 16 December 2014, was part of an effort by the Chinese government to promote tourism in the area.

+The Japanese web novel series Shangri-La Frontier takes its name from Hilton's Shangri-La.
+When looking for a suitable term to describe the paradise-like world of the game, the author ended up with two choices: "Shangri-La" and "Eldorado".
+He chose the former after looking at the Wikipedia article because in Hilton's novel it refers to a lamasery where wisdom is collected, which connected to the existence of a glorious scientific civilization in the world of Shangri-La Frontier.

+Seattle band Mother Love Bone named the opening song on their 1990 album Apple "This is Shangrila" with the lyrics referencing the narrator’s life until he gets on stage and reaches his own Shangri-La.